 Created and led teacher-training in geometry at UCLA.

 Present original work at many mathematical conferences, including NCTM.

 I have a California teaching credential and a Masters in Mathematics Education from UCLA.
-I taught over 30 years in high school math and science.
-I taught several years in elite private schools (Brentwood, Marymount, Loyola) and I'm familiar with the private school requirements and curriculum.
+I taught high school math and science for over 30 years.
+I taught several years in elite private schools and I'm familiar with the private school requirements and curriculum.
 I've helped over 20 students over the years prepare for the ISEE test with 100% success rate in acceptance to various private school in the Los Angeles area.

 I teach Phonics first by doing some Diagnostics; does the student hear and identify sounds (phonemes)?
 Can she recognize the "look" of the corresponding letters and patterns (graphemes) that represent them?
 I start by working on these skills.
 Then I teach students to decode the words on the printed page by sounding them out, or in phonics terms, blending the sound-spelling patterns.
 I do believe that the "whole language" approach to reading is important and practice reading students good literature and stressing meaning.
 The whole language emphasis on identifying new words using context.
 After all, earning to read is goal; students need to appreciate language to learn to read so they can read to learn as they go through the upper grades.

 I've played poker all of my adult life.
 I have competed in several Texas Hold 'em tournaments and have a plus score.
 I have taught fundamentals of probability using poker as a means.